11BelowStudio/ce812/SpaceTow jar/README.md

   * This file you are reading right now.
 * LICENSE.txt
   * The terms of the Mozilla Public License 2.0 (which **CRAPPY** and this game have been released under)
-* SpaceTow.exe
+* SpaceTow.jar
-  * This is *A Scientific Interpretation of Daily Life in the Space Towing Industry, Circa 3052 CE*, in exe form
+  * This is *A Scientific Interpretation of Daily Life in the Space Towing Industry, Circa 3052 CE*, in executable .jar form
 * scores.txt
   * high scores
   * pls do not edit it manually (that's cheating) >:(
-* /app and /runtime
-  * All the code/runtime stuff that's needed for this game to work
-  * DO NOT DELETE IT!

 ## Credits